Scope blocks, signal viewers, test points, and signal logging provide ways for you to display and capture results from your simulations.

 Scope viewers do not work with Simulink® Report Generator™.

 Not all viewer features are supported when you simulate your model in Rapid Accelerator mode.
-See Behavior of Scopes and Viewers with Rapid Accelerator Mode.

 The Help button for a signal viewer is located on the viewer parameters dialog box for a specific viewer type.
 For more information, see Scope Viewer Parameters Dialog Box.